 Welcome to Urban Threads!
 So you've got some questions, eh?
 Click on a topic below to jump to the answer.
 If you don't see your question addressed here,

 Registration, Ordering, Downloading

 Who are you?
 What exactly are you selling here?

-digital designs for machine embroidery (in 11 formats)
+Minnesota.
+We sell digital designs for machine embroidery (in 11

 and hand embroidery (as PDFs).
-Everything for sale on Urban Threads is a digital download; we don’t send anything via snail mail.
+All designs for sale on Urban Threads are digital downloads; we don’t send anything via snail mail.